Panama at the 2023 Pan American Games

 Panama is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
 This was Panama's 19th appearance at the Pan American Games, having competed at every edition of the games.

+Baseball player Davis Romero and artistic gymnast Hillary Heron were the country's flagbearers during the opening ceremony.
+Meanwhile, karateka Alberto Gálvez and golfer Laura Restrepo were the country's flagbearers during the closing ceremony.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.

+Medalists

+The following Panamanian competitors won medals at the games.
+In the by discipline sections below, medalists' names are bolded.